ExpediaGroup/lodging-connectivity-java-sdk/README.md

    ```

 ## Documentation
 The list below lists detailed documentation files for some components of the SDK.
 Whether you're looking to configure the SDK, explore the pre-built GraphQL operations, or learn how to use specific clients, the following resources will guide you through all the necessary steps.
-Each file below contains in-depth information about a different aspect of the SDK, helping you get the most out of its capabilities.

 1. [Supply Client Documentation](docs/supply-client.md)
 2. [Payment Client Documentation](docs/payment-client.md)